Online Encyclopedia of Silver Marks, Hallmarks & Makers' Marks

 The number indicates that he is the 45th smith, with a name beginning with C, to register a mark in his city's assay office.

-So... this example, TC - 45, tells us that the item on which it is stamped, was made by a smith with initial C sometime after 1979 in the city of Taxco.
+This example, TC - 45, tells us that the item on which it is stamped, was made by a smith with surname initial C sometime after 1979 in the city of Taxco.
 Generally that is all that can be derived from these marks, Unfortunately, there is no list that matches the letters and numbers to silversmith's names and there are probably less than 15 of these identified.
 Our example happens to be the mark of Antonio Castillo, one of the founders of Los Castillo and it is one of the very few known.

 • • •

-Individual vintage Maker's Marks are illustrated below.
+Individual vintage Mexican Makers' Marks are illustrated below

 Tango Aceves